Medical College Admissions Test (MCAT)

 - Most schools will not accept scores that are more than three years old.

-- Can I use old MCAT scores to apply for the 2017 cycle?
+- Can I use old MCAT scores to apply for the current cycle?

 - See the PDF Document: document that outlines policies of individual medical schools regarding this matter.